Mothers Day Gifts that you can afford!

 Turquoise Howlite Beads Turquoise Howlite

-Only one of these examples is real turquoise - (1) I bought those teardrops (upper right) in Arizona in person, and (2) I do this for a living and after a while you can tell.
+Only one of these examples is real turquoise – the teardrops at upper right.
+I know they’re genuine because (1) I bought them in Arizona in person, and (2) I do this for a living and after a while you can tell.

 Cool Tee - Organic and Eco Friendly